Sathya Sai Baba: Mandirs and tours

+On November 23, 2000, it was reported that over 250,000 people attended his 74th birthday celebrations (or "the 75th year of the advent of the Sri Sai Avatar") in Puttaparthi.

-Stroke, prediction of reincarnation and sole foreign tour
+Prediction of reincarnation

 In 1963, it was asserted that Sai Baba suffered a stroke and four severe heart attacks, which left him paralysed on one side.
 These events culminated in an event where he apparently healed himself in front of the thousands of people gathered in Prashanthi Nilayam who were then praying for his recovery.

 On recovering, Sai Baba stated, "I am Shiva-Sakthi, born in the gotra (lineage) of Bharadwaja, according to a boon won by that sage from Siva and Sakthi.
 Siva was born in the gotra of that sage as Sai Baba of Shirdi; Shiva and Sakthi have incarnated as Myself in his gotra now; Sakthi alone will incarnate as the third Sai (Prema Sai Baba) in the same gotra in Mandya district of Karnataka State."
-He stated he would be born again eight years after his death at the age of 96, but died at the age of 85.
+He stated he would be born again eight years after his death at the age of 96, but died at the age of 84.

-From June to July 1968 he travelled to Kenya and Uganda, the only time he left India.